GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

 In your v3.2.15 repository, reset the password for SystemUser to 'swordfish'.
 The upgrades login as SystemUser, and reset the passwords for DataCurator and GcUser.

 ### 3. Edit preUpgrade_v1.2.10.topaz
-You will first run a script to disconnect the Rowan repositories and kernel class extensions in your 3.2.15 repository.
+You will first run a script to disconnect the Rowan projects and packages containing GemStone kernel class extension methods in your 3.2.15 repository.

-_Note that this script assumes that all kernel class extension methods are in one or more projects, and that these projects do not contain any code other than kernel class extension methods._
+_Note that this script assumes that all kernel class extension methods are in packages in one or more projects, and that these projects do not contain any code other than kernel class extension methods._

 The topaz file:
  <PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgrade_v1.2.10.topaz</PRE>

-performs this disconnect of the Rowan projects, and any packages contain kernel class extension methods.
-There is no need to disconnect your other application packages, only packages that contain methods on kernel classes, since the kernel methods will be removed during the upgrade process.
+performs this disconnect.
+There is no need to disconnect your other application projects or packages; only those that contain extension methods on kernel classes.
+Special handling is required since all kernel class methods are removed during the server upgrade process.

 Edit this file, replacing 'ExampleProject_GemStoneExtensions' 'ExampleProject_TestsGemStoneExtensions' with your specific project names.
 Be sure to include all projects that contain packages with kernel class extension methods.